tcarland/transam/README.md

-Trans.A.M. - Transcoding Audio Media
+TransAM - Transcoding Audio Media
 =====================================

-*TransAm* is a tool for transcoding between a variety audio formats while tracking or manipulating the audio metadata, ie. id3 tags.
+*TransAM* is a tool for transcoding between a variety audio formats while tracking or manipulating the audio metadata, ie. id3 tags.
 Namely the *mp3*, *flac*, *aac*, and Vorbis *ogg* formats are supported.
 It makes use of existing (*FOSS*) audio tools for the decoding and/or encoding